rsw359/rsw359/README.md

 # Hi there, I’m Roger!

 With a background in education and the medical field, I made a transition into software development driven by my passion for creating practical solutions.
-After spending ten years as an English teacher in Japan and gaining valuable cross-cultural communication skills, I pivoted into software, where I enjoy writing software and working on data projects in Python.
-While I'm building my knowledge in machine learning and data, my focus remains on developing useful applications for people.
+After spending ten years as an English teacher in Japan and gaining valuable cross-cultural communication skills, I pivoted into software, where I enjoy writing creative apps using a variety of tools, especially Python.
+While I'm building my knowledge in machine learning and data, my focus remains on developing user-friendly tools.
 I thrive on continuous learning and embrace opportunities to grow my skills in the dynamic tech industry.

 ## Languages